← Back to Blog

 Real-World Performance Numbers

-Here's what happened when I moved a research agent from chains to graphs:
+Here's what happened when I moved a research agent from chains to graphs.
+The context matters: 9-step workflow, GPT-4o at each LLM node, external search APIs with ~8% timeout rate under normal load.

-The retry logic alone paid for the migration in a week.
+The retry logic alone paid for the migration cost in the first week.

 Testing Production Agents